-“The Strong Soul,” Concerto for Tuba & Wind Ensemble, has been commissioned by one the world’s absolute best, and in my opinion, genius-Tuba players, Andreas Martin Hofmeir.
-I excitedly look forward to his interpretation of the 2nd movement, “This Too Has Passed.”
+“The Strong Soul,” Concerto for Tuba & Wind Ensemble, will be premiered by one the world’s absolute best, and in my opinion, genius-Tuba players, Andreas Martin Hofmeir.
+I excitedly look forward to his interpretation, most especially, of the 2nd movement, “This Too Has Passed.”

 Godspeed in 2020!
 S